CommandFusion/rTorrent/readme.markdown

 ## What is rTorrent?

 rTorrent is a very efficient BitTorrent client for linux.
-It has a very small memory footprint, a very customizable configuration file, and exposes it’s internals through XML-RPC.
+It has a very small memory footprint, a very customizable configuration file, and exposes it&apos;s internals through XML-RPC.

 rTorrent will run on NAS devices such as QNAP models.
 See the [QNAP Forums](http://forum.qnap.com/viewtopic.php?f=146&t=45802) for more details